 Why a new edition?

-When it was published by Crowood Press in 1997, Carbodies, the Complete Story gained critical acclaim and much interest amongst automotive historians and vehicle owners.
-Since then, a great amount of additional information has come to light or been made more easily available.
+When it was published by Crowood Press in 1997, Carbodies, the Complete Story gained critical acclaim and much interest amongst automotive historians and vehicle owners alike.
 As the book was part of Crowood's Autoclassics series, the amount of content was limited by the size of the book and the print technology of the time limited the use of colour images to an eight-page centre spread.

 What will the new edition contain?